-Revenues increase due to small increases in EMS franchise fees and reimbursements from hospitals.
-Expenditures increase due primarily to planned system enhancements (\$127,420) and Personnel Services (\$50,360) relating to a transfer of 0.65 FTE from the Public Health unit (100-7030).
+Revenues increase slightly due increases in EMS franchise fees and reimbursements from hospitals.

+Expenditures increase primarily due to Personnel Services (\$50,360) relating to a transfer of 0.65 FTE from the Public Health unit (100-7030) and to planned system enhancements (\$127,420).
+The EMS Advisory Council is recommending a new governance structure for EMS in Washington County that includes a new intergovernmental "190" agreement with local municipalities and fire agencies.